thewca/wca-regulations/wca-regulations.md

     - 2j1) If a competitor is disqualified from an event for any reason, they are not eligible for any more attempts in the event.
         - 2j1a) The results of all remaining attempts in the event are recorded as DNF.
     - 2j2) If a competitor is disqualified during the course of an event, their earlier results remain valid.
 Exception: cheating or defrauding (see [Regulation 2k2a](regulations:regulation:2k2a)).
-    - 2j3) If a competitor does not the event's requirements (e.g. know how to solve the puzzle).
+    - 2j3) If a competitor does not fulfill the event's requirements (e.g. know how to solve the puzzle).
 A competitor must not compete with the expectation of a DNF result or an intentionally poor result.
 - 2k) At the discretion of the WCA Delegate, a competitor may be disqualified from some events (a single event, multiple events, or all events) if the competitor:
     - 2k1) Fails to check in or register in time for the competition.
     - 2k2) Is suspected of cheating or defrauding the officials during the competition.